-Cleaning and disinfecting will occur nightly in every classroom, common areas and on high touch surfaces.
+Cleaning and disinfecting will occur nightly in every classroom, commons areas and on high-touch surfaces.

-- The District will ensure ventilation systems are working properly and increase circulation of outdoor air as much as possible, if this does not pose a safety threat to students or staff. - Campuses will be deep cleaned during the summer months, prior to schools opening.
+- Ensure ventilation systems are working properly and increase circulation of outdoor air as much as possible if this does not pose a safety threat to students or staff. - Campuses are deep cleaned during the summer months, prior to schools opening.
 Additional deep cleaning is done during holidays as a general procedure.
-This is intensified as described below if a case is identified on a campus. - Classrooms and restrooms will be disinfected daily. - High/frequent touch areas will be disinfected daily. - Cleaning cloths will be changed for each classroom and commons area to maximize room-to-room cleaning. - Cafeterias will be disinfected between lunch periods. - Staff will have access to disinfectant wipes to sanitize working surfaces and shared objects after each use and during breaks in instruction.
+This is intensified as described below if a case is identified on a campus.